mypiaware/virtual-radar-server-installation/README.md

 `vrs -log` will show the log of the previous instances of VRS running as a background process since the most recent system boot.
 The log will only show the records of the previous instances of VRS running as a background process.
 This includes any instance of VRS that may have started at system boot if the `vrs -enable` command was used to start VRS at every system boot.

 `vrs` command just by itself will give the current running status of VRS and the help menu.
+It will also display two helpful URLs - one for the VRS webpage and one for the VRS WebAdmin webpage.

 ## Script to Backup Database